NicoHood/HoodLoader2/Readme.md

 ====

 Gamepads and RAW-HID in an HID multi report gives problems under some OS (Gamepads especially Linux).
-This is an OS bug and has nothing to do with the Hoodloader.
+This is an OS bug and has nothing to do with the HoodLoader.

-Also the Hoodloader only ensures that you can upload sketches to the MCUs.
+Also the HoodLoader only ensures that you can upload sketches to the MCUs.
 If your USB HID devices have any problems please check the HID Project for known bugs/updates.

 TODO